Dark Earth

 Dark Earth is a post-apocalyptic adventure game with action elements, developed by Kalisto Entertainment and published by MicroProse for Microsoft Windows in 1997.
-Reviewers were generally positive, with critics commenting on the well thought-out story and milieu and the impressive visuals, though the combat was criticized.
+Reviewers were generally positive, with critics commenting on the well thought-out story, milieu, and the impressive visuals, though the combat was criticized.
 It sold 500,000 copies by 1999.

 Gameplay

 Dark Earth is a third-person game centered around item-collection and weapon-based melee combat.
 The game world is filled with a variety of different weapons which can be used until broken, requiring a constant need to expand the main character Arkhan's weapon collection.
 The vast majority of the weapons are scavenged or improvised, such as kitchen knives and shivs.
 There are a very limited number of guns in Dark Earth, as most people have forgotten about firearms.
 For the select few guns Arkhan finds, there is a limited amount of ammo, making guns good for only a limited time.
 Arkhan must also scavenge for food, as it is his only means of healing.

 As time progresses in Arkhan's quest, he slowly begins to transform into a creature of darkness.
 His physical appearance, the tone of his voice, and his dialog choices change throughout the course of the game.
 There is also an option for Arkhan to react to situations with his 'dark side' (i.e. he'll say rude things in dialog or treat his environment more aggressively while searching).

 The environments of the game are all pre-rendered, with 3D modeled characters moving atop them (much like Resident Evil).
 This method, while allowing for more detailed environments, prevents any camera control.
 All locations have fixed-camera views, which can create difficulty in some fight situations in small areas.